anamerasul/pizzeria-nextjs-pizza-ordering-client/README.md

 ## Live link: https://shahriar-pizzeria.vercel.app/

-[NOTE]: There might be a server problem, please click once the mentioned header menu (error 500) if internal error shown (Trying to fix it soon)
+[NOTE]: There might be a server problem, please click once the mentioned header menu (error 500) & reload website - if 500 internal error shown (Trying to fix it soon)

 ## Technology used: